umutuzgur/JsonParser/README.md

 <p> So far I implemented Swift objects, custom classes and class arrays </p>

 ## What to expect
-This is new and it was written as a need for simple lightweight and modifiable Json parser so there can be bugs and I assume there are some bugs.
+This is new and it was written as a need for simple lightweight and modifiable Json mapper so there can be bugs and I assume there are some bugs.
 It uses native libraries so it has no dependencies.

 ##What should I do if there is a bug?